-Tableau Box Plot is useful to graphically visualizing the numeric data, group by specific data.
-In this article, we will show you, How to Create a Box Plot in Tableau with an example.
-For this, we are going to write the Custom SQL Query against the SQL Server Data Source.
+Tableau Box Plot is useful for graphically visualizing the numeric data, group by specific data.
+Let us see how to Create a Box Plot in Tableau with an example.
+For this, we are going to write the Custom SQL Query on the SQL Server Data Source.

 -- SQL Query to create a Box Plot in Tableau SELECT ProdCat.EnglishProductCategoryName, ProdSubCat.EnglishProductSubcategoryName, Geo.EnglishCountryRegionName, Geo.StateProvinceName, Geo.City, Geo.PostalCode, Geo.IpAddressLocator, Prod.EnglishProductName, Prod.Color, Prod.DealerPrice, Cust.FirstName, Cust.LastName, Cust.Gender, Cust.YearlyIncome, Cust.EnglishEducation, Cust.EnglishOccupation, Fact.OrderQuantity, Fact.TotalProductCost, Fact.SalesAmount, Fact.TaxAmt, Fact.OrderDate FROM DimProductSubcategory AS ProdSubCat INNER JOIN DimProduct AS Prod ON ProdSubCat.ProductSubcategoryKey = Prod.ProductSubcategoryKey INNER JOIN DimProductCategory AS ProdCat ON ProdSubCat.ProductCategoryKey = ProdCat.ProductCategoryKey INNER JOIN FactInternetSales AS Fact ON Prod.ProductKey = Fact.ProductKey INNER JOIN DimCustomer AS Cust ON Fact.CustomerKey = Cust.CustomerKey INNER JOIN DimGeography AS Geo ON Cust.GeographyKey = Geo.GeographyKey